(photo courtesy Getty Images)

 The fallout from the crashes of Kurt Busch and Elliott Sadler have the NASCAR world abuzz.
 The lack of safety enforcement standards from NASCAR were abundantly and glaring clear Sunday.
 Those two crashes put the spotlight very brightly on the Pocono Raceway.
 If you add Sunday’s issues to what was discussed after June’s Pocono race, when Kasey Kahne nearly sailed over the back straight away retaining wall, then there are many safety issues that need tending to at Pocono.
 The Mattioli family, the owners of the Pocono Raceway, came up with a plan to upgrade and address most of those concerns after the June race.
 Unfortunately, those upgrades could not take place until after the race on Sunday was completed.

 In part, some of the safety issues are the lack of a catchfence on the Long Pond straight between turns 1 and 2.
 A lack of the SAFER barriers on the inside retaining walls.
 Removing the old steel guard rails on the inside retaining wall and replacing them with the more advanced retaining walls additionally equipped with the SAFER barriers.
-Replacing the grass on the inside of the turns and straights with pavement, which allow cars a better chance to either regain control, or allow the cars to try to scrub off speed and slow significantly before impacting the retaining walls.
+Replacing the grass on the inside of the turns and straights with Sydney artificial grass, which allow cars a better chance to either regain control, or allow the cars to try to scrub off speed and slow significantly before impacting the retaining walls.
 Additionally remove the berms and replace the inside retaining walls with newer and more appropriate materials.